 Magnetic resonance imaging (MRI).
 This powerful, three-dimensional image of body structures can show the spinal cord, nerve roots, and surrounding areas, as well as degeneration and deformities.
 An MRI is usually ordered if there is pain associated with scoliosis, the physician finds neurologic abnormalities during the physical examination, or if the patient has an “atypical” curve pattern.

-If the doctor suspects an underlying condition, such as a tumor causing the scoliosis, additional tests may be ordered.
+If the doctor suspects an underlying condition, such as a tumor causing scoliosis, additional tests may be ordered.

 How is Scoliosis Treated in Children?